 To learn more about Mantell's find, choose Gideon Mantell's biography.

 Mary Nicol married Louis Leakey in the 1930s and spent much of the rest of her life digging fossils in the African bush.
 Success came slowly, and when it arrived, Louis Leakey often got most of the attention.
 While her husband did the lecture circuit in Europe and the United States, Mary Leakey continued to dig.
-Over the years, her finds included Proconsul, Australopithecus boisei, Homo habilis and early hominid footprints known as the Laetoli footprints.
+Over the years, her finds included Proconsul, Paranthropus boisei, Homo habilis and early hominid footprints known as the Laetoli footprints.
 Here, Louis and Mary (whose face is covered by her hat) carefully excavate bone fragments of the Zinjanthropus skull.

 To learn more about Mary Leakey, choose Mary Leakey's biography.